poretsky/youtube-dl-emacs/README.md

 (load "path/to/this/directory/youtube-dl-autoloads")
 ```

-The `youtube-dl` command queues a single URL for download.
+The `youtube-dl` command queues a URL for download.
+The command
+`youtube-dl-audio` does the same, but only audio content is
+retrieved.
+If URL points to a playlist, all its items are added to the
+download queue with the respective index prefixes.
 Failures are
 retried up to `youtube-dl-max-failures`.
 Items can be paused or set to
-download at a slower rate (`youtube-dl-slow-rate`).
+be downloaded at a slower rate (`youtube-dl-slow-rate`).

-The `youtube-dl-playlist` command queues an entire playlist, just as if
-you had individually queued each video on the playlist.

-Use `youtube-dl-audio` and `youtube-dl-playlist-audio` commands
-to download only audio content.

 All these actions are also available via `menu / tools`.